top of page

 My name is Nikki O'Neill

-Welcome to my little nook in the world of love and romance👋Passion, emotion and *fun* are the key ingredients here.
+Welcome to my little nook in the world of love and romance👋

-As a romance author, I needed a place where I could give my creativity free rein, and at the same time allow others to enjoy it too.
-So kick back, relax, and see the relationships between my characters develop, word for word and chapter by chapter 🪶
+As a published author, I wanted a place where I could give my creativity free rein and allow my readers to follow the journey from day one.
+Passion, emotion and *fun* are the key ingredients for my webnovels.
+So kick back, relax, and watch the relationships between my characters develop, word for word and chapter by chapter 🪶

-At the moment, I am writing Lessons in Love, a sizzling college romance novel about Louise and Spencer, who have a thing or two to learn from each other😉 You'll find the first few chapters below.👇 Updates will follow as quickly as my heart (and my life as I know it) allows.
+At the moment, I am writing Lessons in Love, a sizzling online college romance novel about Louise and Spencer, who have a thing or two to learn from each other.😉 You can follow their progress and read all about it right here.
+The best part?

 Hope you'll become part of my story!